RongRongUSA/eXSTS/README.md

 # eXSTS: eXplainable Semantic Textual Similarity
 In this paper, the concrete problem we are solving is the job advertisement classification tasks. eXSTS will receive a job advertisement, and retrieve the top 5 relevant National Occupational Classification(NOC) groups and STS scores for each NOC group.
-The front-end user interface will demonstrate the hidden STS relationship between this job advertisement and one NOC group in the top 5 relevant NOC group to
+The front-end user interface will demonstrate the hidden STS relationship between this job advertisement and one NOC group in the top 5 relevant NOC group

+eXSTS could
 1. let other field domain experts who may or may not have an IT knowledge background believe the correctness of the retrieved top 5 NOC group
 2. provide new insights of the detailed STS relationship across two documents.

+## Application Scenarios
+eXSTS can help the Government of Canada to solving the following problem:
+1. According to the top5 NOV group list, eXSTS can identify new job advertisement which not belong to ant NOC gorup.
+2. eXSTS can help government to improve the NOC group system. like (1).
+How to rewrite the existing NOC group to cover the new job advertisement (2).
+How to improve the early draft of the new NOC group and which paragraph is good enough and which paragraph needs improving.

 ## Required library
 The code is written in Python 3.8 and requires the following primary packages.